IestynGage/Fibonacci_Sequence/README.md

 * Recursion, this technique involves algorithm calling it self on small part of the problem to solve the whole problem.

-* Dynamic Programming, this technique involves breaking down the problem to smaller problem so that it can be solved.
-Then the algorithm stores those solutions to smaller problems so that it can make final solution.
+* Dynamic Programming, this technique involves breaking down the problem to sub-problem so that it can be solved.
+Then the algorithm stores those solutions to sub-problems so that it can make final solution.

 Below is a table of time it took to process each function with each input size.
 Unit is in seconds